Trying to persuade a

 of different brands and shapes of pellets may also help to get your bird

-Cockatiels will also reject a food that is unacceptable to them in shape, color, texture or size
+eating pellets.
+Your bird may like one brand better than another.
+Cockatiels will also reject a food that is unacceptable to them in

-of the pieces being offered.
+taste, shape, color, texture or size being offered.
 Mama would not eat pellets after 24 hours of fasting.
-I knew she was

 hungry because she kept picking up the pellets and dropping them.
 I crushed the pellets